MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 ---
 title: View sales insights in Microsoft Teams meeting recap
-description:  Use Copilot for Sales in Teams to get sales insights in Teams meeting recaps.
-View follow-up tasks, questions, participant statistics, and keywords. ms.date: 06/24/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Discover how to use Copilot for Sales in Teams to get sales insights in Teams meeting recaps. ms.date: 06/24/2024 ms.topic: article ms.service: microsoft-sales-copilot